Rich and fragrant Beef Rendang with an incredible depth of flavor. It is an aromatic…

 Chicken is arguably the most popular choice of meat for satay followed closely by beef.
 Sometimes you may encounter mutton, venison, or fish satay and gizzard satay on rare occasions.
 Out here in Minnesota, I made Turkey Satay last November close to Thanksgiving.
 They turned out to be quite delicious.

 This year, we decided to grill some Beef and Chicken Satay instead of burgers over the Labor Day weekend.
 I marinated the meats the previous night and skewered them just before grilling.
-I also made some Nasi Kunyit (Turmeric Glutinous Rice) in place of ketupat (compressed rice cakes in coconut leaf casings) to go with the satay.
+In place of ketupat (compressed rice cakes in coconut leaf casings), I made some Nasi Kunyit (Turmeric Glutinous Rice) to go with the satay.
 I compressed and cut the nasi kunyit into cubes so that it can be easily picked up with the satay skewers.
 Recipe for Nasi Kunyit will be posted on Thursday.

 The grilled or roasted poblano peppers you see here are for my Green Chili Pork recipe.
 I will be sharing it in the next two weeks.